CDCgov/leptospirosis_thresholds/README.md

 ### Repository Contents

-* **`/code/threshold_model_lepto.R`** - (.R file) Primary R script for running thresholds and plotting figures.
-The bullets below are done at both the island-wide and health region level
+* **`/code/thresholds_leptospirosis_islandwide.R`** - (.R file) Primary R script for running island-wide (Puerto Rico) thresholds and plotting figures.
   * Reads in the data, cleans and formats it on a weekly scale.
   * Draws time-series bootstrap estimates to supplement the dataset.
   * Fits the intercept-only negative binomial model using the bootstrapped data.
-  * Calculates percentile-based thresholds (75th, 80th, 85th, 90th, and 95th).
+  * Calculates percentile-based thresholds (75th, 80th, 85th, 90th, and 95th), both in real-time and retrospectively.
   * Applies a range of consecutive week rules (2+, 3+, and 4+).
+  * Generates graphs with the differing threshold definitions and rules.
+* **`/code/thresholds_leptospirosis_healthregion.R`** - (.R file) R script for running health-region-level (Puerto Rico) thresholds and plotting figures.
+  * Reads in the data, cleans and formats it on a weekly scale.
+  * Draws time-series bootstrap estimates to supplement the dataset.
+  * Fits the intercept-only negative binomial model using the bootstrapped data.
+  * Calculates percentile-based thresholds (90th) for each health region, both in real-time and retrospectively.
-  * Generates graphs.
+  * Generates graphs by health region.
 * **`/.github/`** - (.md files) issue and pull request templates

 ### Usage Instructions

-1. **Locate data**: Place the case data files in the `/data` folder, as an R-readable file (e.g., CSV, RDS).
-Alternatively, note the file path where they are saved to be read in later.
+1. **Locate data**: Save the data as R-readable files (e.g., CSV, RDS).
+Note the file path where they are saved to be read in later.
-2. **Run the model**: Execute `threshold_model_lepto.R`.
-This will compute thresholds and generate key figures.
+2. **Run the model**: Execute model code from the `code` folder.
+Run the `thresholds_leptospirosis_islandwide.R` code for island-wide Puerto Rico thresholds with varying definitions of thresholds (percentiles and consecutive week rules).
+Run the `thresholds_leptospirosis_healthregion.R` code for thresholds at the health region with using the 90th percentile definition.
+Both scripts will compute thresholds and generate key figures.

 These examples demonstrate practical impact and assist in bridging surveillance data with actionable public health responses.

 ### Citation

-If you use these materials or replicate the modeling approach, please cite this code and:
+If you use these materials or replicate the modeling approach, please cite this repository code and:
 Thayer MB, Marzan-Rodriguez M, Torres Aponte J, et al. Dengue epidemic alert thresholds for surveillance and decision-making in Puerto Rico: development and prospective application of an early warning system using routine surveillance data.
 BMJ Open 2025; 15:e106182. doi: 10.1136/bmjopen-2025-106182.